ChromeUniverse/ChromeUniverse/README.md

 - I'm, like, 50% self-taught programmer and 100% self-taught hardware designer.
 - I play the alto sax and the piano!
 - Some of my favorite musicians are Bill Evans, Cory Wong, Joe Dart, Herbie Hancock, Miles Davis and Carlos Eiene.
 - I want to major in Electrical Engineering!
+I want to work with hardware design and research in the future.

 ### A little bit about my personal projects...
 - I love to code in Python!
 It's my favorite programming language.